-5 G.R.
-No. 154342, 14 July 2004 (Citation by Respondent-Applicant).
+G.R.
+No. 154342, 14 July 2004 (citation by Respondent-Applicant).

-- "30.1.
-To facilitate comparison, a facsimile of the BICYCLE mark, as appearing on Opposer's pack of playing cards, is shown below: x x x - "30.2.
-The facsimile of the TRICYCLE PINOY SOUVENIR CARDS package likewise reproduced below: x x x - "31.
-It should be noted that the features of the foregoing packages are strikingly different in every respect, to wit: - "a.
-The BICYCLE package consists of the words "BICYCLE", the "RIDER BACK" and "PLAYING CARDS."
-On the other hand, the TRICYCLE PINOY SOUVENIR CARDS package consists of the words "TRICYCLE PINOY SOUVENIR CARDS", below the figure of a traditional Filipino tricycle with the backside of the package designed with an enumeration of Filipino dishes such as "Adobo", Sinigang" and "Kare-kare", displayed in circular layers with a centered image of a plate, spoon, and fork and the words "Kain Na". - "b.
-The designs of the words are in very dissimilar fonts. - "c.
-In the BICYCLE package, the word "BICYCLE" is placed atop of a Spade with a figure of a woman, with the words "RIDER BACK" and "PLAYING CARDS" below.
-To reiterate, the TRICYCLE PINOY SOUVENIR CARDS package has the words "TRICYCLE", "PINOY" and "SOUVENIR CARDS", each one placed on top of the other, all below the figure of a traditional Filipino tricycle, settled between two stars at each end of the package and three rays of the mythical sun identical to that found on the Philippine flag.
-The same mythical sun appears as the letter "O" in the word "PINOY".
-The back panel of the package contains the aforementioned "Kain Na" design. - "32.
-Considering the glaring differences in the overall appearances as well as in the features of the TRICYCLE PINOY SOUVENIR CARDS and the BICYCLE packages, it is clear there is no confusing similarity between the marks. - "33.
-It is also worthy to note that the Supreme Court has invariably held that, in determining confusing similarity, the level of sophistication of the "ordinary purchaser" of the goods must be considered.
+- 30.1.
+To facilitate comparison, a facsimile of the 'BICYCLE' mark, as appearing on Opposer's pack of playing cards, is shown below: x x x - 30.2.
+The facsimile of the 'TRICYCLE PINOY SOUVENIR CARDS' package likewise reproduced below: x x x - 31.
+It should be noted that the features of the foregoing packages are strikingly different in every respect, to wit: x x x - a.
+The 'BICYCLE' package consists of the words 'BICYCLE', the 'RIDER BACK' and 'PLAYING CARDS.'
+On theother hand, the 'TRICYCLE PINOY SOUVENIR CARDS' package consists of the words 'TRICYCLE PINOY SOUVENIR CARDS', below the figure of a traditional Filipino tricycle with the backside of package designed with an enumeration of Filipino dishes such as 'Adobo', 'Sinigang' and 'Kare-Kare', displayed in circular layers with a centered image of a plate, spoon, and fork and the words 'Kain Na'. - b.
+The designs of the words are in very dissimilar fonts. - c.
+In the 'BICYCLE' package, the word 'BICYCLE' is placed atop of a Spade with a figure of a woman, with the words 'RIDER BACK' and 'PLAYING CARDS' below.
+To reiterate, the 'TRICYCLY PINOY SOUVERNIR CARDS' package has the words 'TRICYCLE', 'PINOY' and 'SOUVENIR CARDS', each one placed on top of the other, all below the figure of a traditional Filipino tricycle, settled between two stars at each end of the package and three rays of the mythical sun identical to that found on the Philippine flag.
+The same mythical sun appears as the letter 'O' in the word 'PINOY'.
+The back panel of the package contains the aforementioned 'Kain Na' design. - "32.
+Considering the glaring differences in the overall appearances as well as in the features of the 'TRICYCLE PINOY SOUVENIR CARDS' and the 'BICYCLE' packages, it is clear there is no confusing similarity between the marks. - "33.
+It is also worthy to note that the Supreme Court has invariably held that, in determining confusing similarity, the level of sophistication of the 'ordinary purchaser' of the goods must be considered. - 33.1.
+In Philip Morris, Inc. V. Fortune Tobacco Corp., 'the Supreme Court held that a comparison of the trademarks is just one of the appreciable circumstances in determining likelihood of confusion.
+The Supreme Court expressly stated that due regard must be given to the 'ordinary purchaser.'